National Coalition of 100 Black Women: Chapters

 The National Coalition of 100 Black Women, Inc. has thousands of members with 60 chapters across 25 states and the District of Columbia.
 Each aspiring to meet the needs of its members, empower Black women, and promote racial equality.
 Their programs and meetings address diverse issues through the National Coalition of 100 Black Women/Community Services Fund.

 Awards

 The National Coalition of 100 Black Women, Inc. bestowed the Candace Awards to women of African descent that have made valuable contributions to their communities.
 The award is named for Candace, the title for queens and queen mothers of the ancient African Kingdom of Kush.
 The Candace Award presented annually at The Metropolitan Museum of Art NYC —1982 to 1992 — Hosted by Maya Angelou was crafted as a unique civil rights statement — honoring African American Women (and a few good-men) from a cross-section of disciplines in non-traditional roles.
-“Candace, queen of the Ethiopians” is mentioned in the Bible Acts of the apostle...
-Philip meets “a eunuch of great authority” under her reign and converts him to Christianity (Acts 8:27-39).
-The Candace Award created, established on behalf of the National Coalition of 100 Black Women by their founding President, Jewell Jackson McCabe.
+The Candace Award was created on behalf of the National Coalition of 100 Black Women by their founding President, Jewell Jackson McCabe.